akshaynanavati/pew/README.md

 More comprehensive docs can be found [here](https://docs.rs/pew/0.1.0/pew/).

-TODO: How do we make this more statistically significant?
+[TODO](https://github.com/akshaynanavati/pew/issues/1): How do we make this more statistically significant?
 Run the benchmark till the variance settles?

+[TODO](https://github.com/akshaynanavati/pew/issues/3): Make the 1 second upper
+boudn for running benchmarks configurable.

 ## Installation